tsadja/cs131_notes_dev/_chapters/lecture/images_and_color.md

 ### Photon
-Different possibilities when a photon is emitted:
+There are many possibilities when a photon is emitted:
 - **Absorption**: photon absorbed by the surface
 - **Diffuse reflection** (diffusion): reflected to any other directions with uniform distribution
 - **Specular Reflection**: reflected with respect to the normal vector of the surface